bilayer-containers/bilayers/docs/tool_user/steps_to_run.md

 :::

 **Using Docker Desktop (GUI):**

-In the Containers tab, create a new container:
-- Gradio: Start the container as-is, assign it a name, and select an available port (e.g., 8000 for Gradio)
+- Gradio: Start the Image as-is, assign it a name, and select an available port (e.g., 8000 for Gradio)

 ![cellposeXgradio](../images/tool_user/cellposeXgradio.mp4)